business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Open row

-Predatory customers may make up only 20% of your business, but they cause 80% of your problems.
-And while it’s easy to treat this like a customer service problem, it’s actually a marketing strategy issue.
+Predatory customers may comprise only a small portion of your business, but they cause most of your problems.
+And while it’s easy to treat this dilemma like a customer service problem, it’s actually a marketing strategy issue.
 You may be inadvertently marketing to the wrong type of customer.

 What are predatory customers?

-These customers are disloyal, demanding and difficult to please.
-They think their needs are more important than anyone else’s and won’t hesitate to cause problems to get what they want.
+These customers are disloyal, demanding and impossible to placate.
+They think their needs are more important than anyone else’s and will not hesitate to cause problems to get what they want.

 5 types of predatory customers